 If you’re looking for a local realtor who can provide on-the-ground insights into Arizona’s best retirement cities, our friends at Clever Real Estate can help.
 Clever offers a free service that matches you with the best real estate agents from Keller Williams, RE/MAX, Century21, and other top-rated brokers.

-In Arizona, you can get up to 0.5% cash back after closing — just for finding a fantastic real estate agent through Clever!
-And if you need to sell your current home, Clever can introduce you to local agents who work for pre-negotiated listing fees of just 1%.
-The average Clever seller saves $9,000!
+In Arizona, you can get cash back after closing — just for finding a fantastic real estate agent through Clever!
+And if you need to sell your current home, Clever can introduce you to local agents who work for pre-negotiated listing fees of just 1.5%.
+The average Clever seller saves $7,000!

 Arizona Taxes for Retirees

 Arizona is a moderate tax state.
 The Tax Foundation recently ranked it 23rd in the nation for low taxes.

 However, it’s not quite as friendly for retirees as other states.
 The state doesn’t tax Social Security, but it does tax retirement distributions like 401(k), IRA, or pension payouts.

 Property taxes are fairly low in Arizona, and residents who are 70+ years old can defer their property taxes if they’ve lived in Arizona for 10 years or in their principal residence for six years, with an income limit.

 Sales tax in Arizona is fairly high compared to the national average, but groceries and prescription medications are exempt from sales tax.